Timmy6942025/cli-timer/README.md

 # CLI Timer

-A simple, easy-to-use command-line timer and stopwatch.
+A simple, easy-to-use command-line timer and stopwatch that runs in your terminal

 ## Installation